Lensym News & Updates

 Respondent fatigue reflects cognitive load, irrelevance, and poor flow—not just length.
 Causes, behavioral indicators, and design strategies to maintain engagement.

-Survey Statistics Fundamentals: The Math Behind Research Decisions
+Survey Statistics Explained: The Math Behind Calculators

 Visual Survey Design: Why Linear Forms Break at Scale